DaniArnaout/DaniArnaout.github.io/menu/faq/README.md

 The benefit of having a base URL is to be able to switch in one place so that it applies to the whole app.
 This is useful when switching between development and release environments.

-To acheive that, add the following code in the class that handles networking or constants.
+To achieve that, add the following code in the class that handles networking or constants.

 ```Swift
 let baseURL = "http://localhost:8888"